Allal al-Fassi: Arabism

-Allal al-Fassi wanted an independent Morocco that was closely linked to Arab culture and the Middle East and he promoted a greater Arab identity.
+Allal al-Fassi envisaged an independent Morocco closely connected to Arab culture and the Middle East, and advocated a stronger Arab identity for the country.
 He and the Istiqlal influenced Moroccan cultural policy to define Moroccan national identity in terms of its Arab and Islamic roots and advocated for the support of the Arabic language and Islamic education.
-Allal al-Fassi believed that education would play a crucial role in making Morocco a nation based on Arabic civilisation and Islamic culture.
-In his eyes, Arabisation especially at the elementary level of education was necessary to promote a culturally homogenous Moroccan identity since he believed that preserving local dialects posed a problem to political and social unity.
-He believed language, as a medium for the transmission of ideas, influenced people's mentality greatly.
-He launched several public campaigns like, in 1970, a petition in favour of Arabisation which was signed by 500 intellectuals and Islamic scholars and published in the Istiqlal newspaper, Al-Alam.
+Al-Fassi believed that education would play a crucial role in shaping Morocco into a nation rooted in Arabic civilisation and Islamic culture.
+In his view, Arabisation especially at the elementary level of education was essential to fostering a culturally homogeneous Moroccan identity, as he regarded the preservation of local dialects as an obstacle to political and social unity.
+He also believed that language, as a vehicle for the transmission of ideas, exerted a profound influence on people's mentality.
+He launched several public campaigns like, in 1970, a petition in favour of Arabisation which was signed by 500 intellectuals and Islamic scholars and published in Al-Alam.
 He proposed that the phrase "Arab kingdom" be added to the 1962 constitution but this request was declined by the king.
-He supported the Arab League.
+Whilst reluctantly supporting the presence of US bases in Morocco during the Cold War, al-Fassi also looked to the Arab League as an alternative to alignment with either the United States or the Soviet Union.